mindspore-ai/docs/tutorials/source_en/advanced_use/customized_debugging_information.md

 Accuracy is 0.6667
 ```
 ## MindSpore Print Operator
-MindSpore-developed print operator is used to print the tensors or character strings input by users.
+MindSpore-developed `Print` operator is used to print the tensors or character strings input by users.
 Multiple strings, multiple tensors, and a combination of tensors and strings are supported, which are separated by comma (,).
-The use method of MindSpore print operator is the same that of other operators.
-You need to assert MindSpore print operator in `__init__`() and invoke using `construct()`.
+The use method of MindSpore `Print` operator is the same that of other operators.
+You need to assert MindSpore `Print` operator in `__init__` and invoke using `construct`.
 The following is an example.
 ```python
 import numpy as np
 from mindspore import Tensor